Snowflake-Labs/snowflake-demo-streamlit/H3 Filtering of Local Attributes/README.md

 1. **Accessing the Stage**

    Navigate to the Data section on the left side of the screen.
-Go to Databases and locate the database associated with your Streamlit App (e.g., `SAMPLEDATABASE.PUBLIC`).
+Go to Databases and locate the database associated with your Streamlit App ( in this case `OVERTUREMAPS.PUBLIC`).

    ![Left Menu](../instructions_assets/left_menu.png)

 2. **Selecting the Database and Schema**

-   Choose the appropriate database and then select the schema where your Streamlit App resides (e.g., public).
+   Choose the appropriate database and then select the schema where your Streamlit App resides (in this case `OVERTUREMAPS.PUBLIC`).

    ![Look for database](../instructions_assets/look_for_database.png)